SCOREC/rhel7-spack-config/devEnv/README.md

 # as they have not yet been installed - not sure if this is completely necessary
 ```

+Create a sub-directory named `XX.Y-YYMMDD` and download the corresponding
+Simmetrix SimModSuite tarballs and zip files into the `spackDev` directory.

 ## install GCC 6.5.0

 The base GCC 4.8.5 compiler provided with RedHat7 cannot compile LLVM 9.0.0.
 GCC